top of page

-Understanding Autism and Picky Eating
+The Connection Between Autism and Picky Eating

-Sensory aversion – The texture of meat can feel overwhelming.
+• Sensory aversion: The texture of meat can feel overwhelming.

 5 Proven Strategies to Help an Autism Picky Eater